-Come to work alongside and mentor Kenya teams, lighten the load, and encourage the families of those with disabilities.
+Come to work alongside and mentor local teams, lighten the load, and encourage the families of those with disabilities.

 The Big Picture

-Our goal is to demonstrate God’s love by bringing people with disabilities from isolation to true hope.
+Our goal is to demonstrate God's love by bringing people with disabilities from isolation to true hope.
 We do this by enabling long-term, appropriate assistive technology services through faith-based hospitals.
-BethanyKids in Kenya has committed to developing a wheelchair provision program.
+Several have committed to developing a wheelchair provision program.
 They have asked that we bring a team annually to facilitate and encourage excellence.
-The trip will be arranged by the Assistive Technology Catalyst Project in partnership with Bethany Kids.
-Those interested in coming on repeated trips over a period of several years are especially valued.
+The trip will be arranged by the Assistive Technology Catalyst Project Those interested in coming on repeated trips over a period of several years are especially valued.
 Repeat participation allows for relationship building and much more.
-All work on site will be done in close collaboration with the BethanyKids therapy team.
+You become familiar with the culture and able to work with collaborate with the local team much more effectively.
+Lasting friendships are built.
+All work on site will be done in close collaboration with the mission hospital therapy team.

 Safety and security

-The locations where we will be in Kenya have not had a history of security difficulties.
-Our drivers know Kenya very well and are committed to staying out of risky situations.
+The locations have not had a history of security difficulties.
+We will be with local people who know the regions well and are committed to staying out of risky situations.

 We are also seeking volunteers who are willing and able to spend time with children with disabilities and their families while they wait for wheelchair and assistive technology services.
 Those who could help with a daily program for the children and their families are needed.

-For each adult or teen, the in-country cost is $600 USD per week, to be paid to BethanyKids 2 months before the trip.
+For each adult or teen, the in-country cost is $600 USD per week, to be paid two months before the trip.

-Expenses not included in the in-country travel costs include airfare, Immunizations recommended for Kenya by your country’s travel immunization guidelines, travel insurance, visa costs (purchased online before travel or in the airport upon arrival) and spending money.
+Expenses not included in the in-country travel costs include airfare, Immunizations recommended by travel immunization guidelines, travel insurance, visa costs (purchased online before travel or in the airport upon arrival) and spending money.